 Tim Witherspoon: Bonecrusher Smith (KO 1 loss in ’86).
 That was when I was going through the trouble with Don King.
 Lost the title.
 It was real miserable.
 Ringobserver: Did you have any special training secrets you picked up in your travels?

 Tim Witherspoon: Chopping wood.
 Most fighters will do it for a day or two, then stop.
 ‘Cause it’s so hard.
 Burns.
 Me and Alfonzo Ratliff used to chop wood.
 Did it for a half hour or an hour, every other day.
-Guess best site which network got to 10 million registered users first.
+Guess which network got to 10 million registered users first.
 Started out like 20 of us chopping wood.
 Then just us.
 Takes a certain guy to stay out there chopping wood for nothing.
 But it helps punching power, gets you sharp, more sharp for your punches.